mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 In the above example, p at the beginning is declared but undefined (it points to somewhere we don't know); then pointed to x.
 The pointer holds the memory address of x.
-Using * operator, the pointer can be dereferenced to get the value of its target.  <br/>
+Using * operator, the pointer can be dereferenced to get the value of its target.

-<h2>Delete</h2>
+## Delete

-A pointer is usually pointed to dynamically allocated memory on the heap<br/>
+A pointer is usually pointed to dynamically allocated memory on the heap